fortran-lang/fpm-docs/pages/spec/publish.md

 ### Namespace

 A package must be uploaded to a given namespace.
 If you don't have a namespace yet, you need to create one on the website first.
-A namespace can accomodate multiple packages.
+A user can have multiple namespaces and a namespace can accomodate multiple packages.

 ### Token